 Tips: You need to be aware that the information on YouTube is contributed by lots of different people.
 It can be a good way to learn more about a topic, but you need to be careful that the information is accurate.
 If you are using this site, it always pays to check the information against that on other sites or in books from the library.

 Britannica School is one of the EPIC resources which is a collection of reliable databases covering lots of different topics.
 It’s put together especially for New Zealand school students and helps to answer questions like this.

-- World War I: service animals is a short video about animals that served alongside the ANZAC troops.
+- The use of animals especially among the ANZAC soldiers during World War I is a short video about animals that served alongside the ANZAC troops.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6 pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.

 The following books have good information about animals in World War One.
 Check with your school or public library for more.

 - Stubby the war dog: the true story of World War I’s bravest dog by Ann Bausum.